internetarchive/fatcat/guide/src/implementation.md

 and can be developed more rapidly with less concern about data loss or corruption.

-A cronjob will creae periodic database dumps, both in "full" form (all tables and all edit history, removing only authentication credentials) and "flattened" form (with only the most recent version of each entity).
+A cronjob will create periodic database dumps, both in "full" form (all tables and all edit history, removing only authentication credentials) and "flattened" form (with only the most recent version of each entity).